ilbonte/bot-claudia-es6/README.md

 ### Development

-You should write your ES6 code in the file `bot.source.js` located in the `src` folder.
-This file will be later transpiled in the file `bot.js`.
+:warning: :warning: You should write your ES6 code in the file `bot.source.js` located in the `src` folder.
+This file will be later transpiled in the file `bot.js`. :warning: :warning:

 Use `npm run update` to traspile and push the updated code to the lambda

 Use `npm run transpile` to only transpile the code to the `bot.js` file

 ## Suggestions

-If you plan to use the bot only in few platforms add an object containing an array with the platforms to the `botBuilder` function.
+If you plan to use the bot only in few platforms pass an object containing an array with the platforms to the `botBuilder` function.
 This will improve deploy performances!

 Example: